 A smarter way to assess English speaking

 This year also saw the launch of Interactive Speaking, a new task type that offers a truly personalized experience for test takers.
+Interactive Speaking is a DET task that adapts in real time, allowing test takers to respond in a simulated conversation.
 Unlike traditional speaking assessments that follow a fixed script, Interactive Speaking adapts in real time, allowing test takers to engage in a simulated conversation that feels more like real communication.

 It’s a first-of-its-kind innovation in high-stakes testing—made possible by generative AI and backed by rigorous scoring models.
 And because every question and scoring rubric is generated and evaluated uniquely, test fairness and security are built in by design.